In pandas, Series.index

 series.index()

-Note : Series data structure is same as the NumPy array data structure but only one difference that is arrays indices are integers and starts with 0, whereas in series, the index can be anything even strings.
-The labels do not need to be unique but they must be of hashable type.
+: The Series data structure shares similarities with the NumPy array data structure, except for one key distinction: while array indices are integers starting from 0, Series indices can encompass a broader range, including strings.
+These labels need not be unique but must be of a hashable type.

 # Create the Series